Years published: 1988, 1989, 1996, 2004, 2012, 2015, 2018, 2023

 Diagnosis of TM is based on clinical and radiological findings.
 Clinical characteristics of myelopathy are signs and/or symptoms of sensory, motor or autonomic dysfunction attributable to the spinal cord.
-Evidence of inflammation either on MRI as gadolinium enhancement or on lumbar puncture as elevated CSF white blood cells or IgG index, or the presence of oligoclonal IgG bands unique to the CSF is frequently observed.
+Evidence of inflammation either on MRI as gadolinium enhancement or on lumbar puncture as elevated CSF white blood cells, or the presence of oligoclonal IgG bands unique to the CSF or elevated IgG index, are frequently observed.

 If a myelopathy is suspected based on history and physical examination, a gadolinium-enhanced MRI of the spinal cord is first obtained to assess if there is a compressive or inflammatory (gadolinium enhancing) lesion, or a spinal cord stroke, as signs and symptoms may be alike.
 It is essential to rule out compressive myelopathy (compression of the spinal cord), which can be caused by a tumor, herniated disc, hematoma or abscess.
 Identifying these disorders is critical since immobilization to prevent further injury and early surgery to remove the compression may sometimes reverse neurologic injury to the spinal cord.

 Lumbar puncture is used to look for surrogate markers for inflammation in the CSF.
 These include elevated CSF white cell counts, elevated CSF protein and an elevated IgG index/or the presence of oligoclonal IgG bands unique to the CSF.
 It should be noted, however, that a significant percentage of individuals with a clinical pattern that otherwise resembles TM do not meet these inflammatory features and, therefore, the absence of inflammatory markers does not rule out TM.